awsdocs/aws-systems-manager-user-guide/doc_source/security-best-practices.md

 Create resource groups for your Systems Manager resources\.
 For more information, see [What Is AWS Resource Groups?](https://docs.aws.amazon.com/ARG/latest/userguide/welcome.html)

 **Implement monitoring using Amazon CloudWatch monitoring tools**
 Monitoring is an important part of maintaining the reliability, security, availability, and performance of Systems Manager and your AWS solutions\.
 CloudWatch provides several tools and services to help you monitor Systems Manager and your other AWS services\.
-For more information, see [Sending instance logs to CloudWatch Logs \(CloudWatch agent\)](monitoring-cloudwatch-agent.md) and [Monitoring Systems Manager events with Amazon CloudWatch Events](monitoring-cloudwatch-events.md)\.
+For more information, see [Sending instance logs to CloudWatch Logs \(CloudWatch agent\)](monitoring-cloudwatch-agent.md) and [Monitoring Systems Manager events with Amazon EventBridge](monitoring-eventbridge-events.md)\.

 **Use AWS CloudTrail**
 AWS CloudTrail provides a record of actions taken by a user, role, or an AWS service in Systems Manager\.
 Using the information collected by AWS CloudTrail, you can determine the request that was made to Systems Manager, the IP address from which the request was made, who made the request, when it was made, and additional details\.
 For more information, see [Logging AWS Systems Manager API calls with AWS CloudTrail](monitoring-cloudtrail-logs.md)\.